waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Map Marker Mechanics
 *   **Dynamic Nature:** Markers linked to an `object_id` WILL move with the object.
 This is useful for tracking moving NPCs.

+# X. New Leads
+*   **The Charcoal Man:** A Youngster at (6, 9) in Azalea Town mentioned that the 'CHARCOAL MAN's POKéMON can CUT down trees.'
+This is a strong lead for getting HM Cut and likely progressing through Ilex Forest.
+He is almost certainly in the Charcoal Kiln.